idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 #### Freedom Magic

 Magic is core to my identity.
 At my best, I practice 20 hours a week.
 I walk up to strangers and ask them to pick a card.
 That changed four months ago.
 One patch of ice, one bad landing, and magic transformed from absolute pleasure to searing pain.
-My wrist got better, but my magic never came back.
+My wrist got better, but my magic was gone.

 My fate changed three weeks ago.
 I saw a woman that looked defeated.
 Like instinct, I patted the side of my bag, and pulled out a deck of cards that hadn't been used in months.
 I asked her to pick a card and write down something she wanted on it.
 She wrote down freedom.
 I was a bit disappointed, I like it when folks write something personal, and I assumed she was writing freedom for some political cause.
 I was wrong.